saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 ## Using NAPALM for information retrieval

 Let’s explore the use of several methods NAPALM has to offer and try them out.
-In the following examples, we will have NAPALM talk to a Juniper and a Cisco device and display information that describes the device.
-We will start out displaying device and BGP information.
-After this, we will explore some of the other methods and we will finish up sending some CLI commands to a device.
+In the following examples, we will have NAPALM talk to a Juniper and a Cisco device.
+We will start by using NAPALM to display some information about the device and BGP.
+After this, we will explore some of the other methods we have available to us and we will finish up sending some CLI commands to a device.

 First up is checking device data and retrieving some BGP information.
 Doing this using NAPALM is very easy.
 Roughly all we need to do the following:
 - select the proper driver and create a device object